Carrie Underwood: Achievements

 Underwood experienced quick commercial success in the industry, with her debut album, Some Hearts, becoming the fastest-selling debut country album in the history of the SoundScan era, the best-selling solo female debut album in country music history, the best-selling Country album of the last 14 years, and the best-selling album by an American Idol alum in the US.
-With her debut single, "Inside Your Heaven", she also broke Billboard chart history as the first country music artist ever to debut at number one on the Hot 100 and the song became the first song from a country artist to go to number one on the Hot 100 since country group Lonestar's "Amazed" did so in 2000.
-"Inside Your Heaven" is the only single by a solo country artist in the 2000 decade to reach number one on the Hot 100 chart.
+With her debut single, "Inside Your Heaven", she also broke Billboard chart history as the first country music artist ever to debut at number 1 on the Hot 100 and the song became the first song from a country artist to go to number 1 on the Hot 100 since country group Lonestar's "Amazed" did so in 2000.
+"Inside Your Heaven" is the only single by a solo country artist in the 2000 decade to reach number 1 on the Hot 100 chart.

 With the singles from her second album, Carnival Ride, she became the first female country artist since Shania Twain in 1995 to have four tracks from one album top the Billboard Hot Country Songs.
 In 2010, with the singles of her third album, Play On, she achieved ten career number-one singles on the Hot Country Songs, an achievement for which she was named by the Guinness Book of World Records as the female country artist with the most number-one hits on the Billboard Hot Country Songs chart (since accurate sales records were introduced in the US in 1991), tied with Reba McEntire.
 She therefore became the only female artist in country music history to have eleven consecutive top two singles on that chart.
 At that time, she had twelve official country singles, including ten number-ones.
 She also became the first woman to score ten number-ones on such a chart since Rosanne Cash in 1988.
 She then broke and expanded her Guinness Book record by scoring four more number-one singles on the Hot Country Songs between 2011 and 2014, for a total of fourteen number-ones.
 She is also the woman with the most number-ones in the history of the Billboard Country Airplay chart, having had 15 leaders.
-In October 2021, she scored her 16th number one on the Country Airplay, with the joint single "If I Didn't Love You".
+In October 2021, she scored her sixteenth number one on the Country Airplay, with the joint single "If I Didn't Love You".